HospitalRun/hospitalrun.io/_posts/2017-05-23-announcing-hospitalrun-1.0.0-beta.markdown

 * Consumable Inventory, including stock on hand predictive reports
 * Labs Queue (not yet integrated with a LIS)
 * Imaging Queue (not yet integrated with a PACS)
-* Medication ordering that is tied to the comsumable inventory system
+* Medication ordering that is tied to the consumable inventory system
 * Basic billing, including handling discount profiles for charitable and discounted work
 * Incident Management, tracing quality issues within a facility
 * Partially-configurable Roles and permissions